Capgemini/gov-prototype-by-prompt/README.md

 ## Technology stack

 The project uses Express.js v5 with Node.js v20.
 It's written in TypeScript.
-Tests use the Jest testing framework.
+Tests and LLM evaluations use the Jest testing framework.

-It connects to an OpenAI LLM running in Azure; we have been using GPT-4o-mini.
+It connects to an OpenAI LLM running in Azure; we have been using GPT-4.1-mini.

 It uses MongoDB to store data about users, prototypes, and workspaces in a NoSQL database.